kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   python -m ipykernel install --user --name aiworkshop
   ```

+  **See the troubleshooting section below if you get an error on the keras install step**

   The create and install steps of the build may take a while.
 The total build could take up to 10 minutes or possibly longer.

   When the build finishes, navigate using the Anaconda Powershell Prompt to the folder you want JupyterLab to open in (for example create a workshop folder and cd into it) and open JupyterLab: